 The brain transmits and receives signals by way of the spinal cord and a complex infrastructure of nerves throughout the body.
 When the regular function of a nerve is interfered with, the body may respond with a number of symptoms, such as:

-- Local pain – the most common symptom of a pinched nerve in the spine, local, chronic pain may be felt at the site of compression.
+- Local pain.
+The most common symptom of a pinched nerve in the spine, local chronic pain may be felt at the site of compression.
 This is particularly common in the lumbar spine in the lower back and cervical spine in the neck.

-- Numbness and tingling – numbness and tingling is often associated with permanent nerve damage, although if it is caught in the early stages, surgical treatment may be able to provide relief.
+- Numbness and tingling.
+Numbness and tingling is often associated with permanent nerve damage, although, if it is caught in the early stages, surgical treatment may be able to provide relief.
 Numbness and tingling is most often felt in the fingers or toes.

 Treatment of a pinched nerve in the spine is usually first attempted conservatively.
-The goal of nonsurgical treatment is to both manage pain and decompress the nerve in the long-term.
-This may be accomplished with a combination of medications, heat-cold therapies, low-impact exercises, and other similar treatments.
-If these treatments do not offer sufficient pain relief, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures and to request a free review of your MRI or CT scan.
+The goal of nonsurgical treatment is to both manage pain and decompress the nerve in the long term.
+This may be accomplished with a combination of medications, heat/cold therapies, low-impact exercises and other similar treatments.
+If these treatments do not offer sufficient pain relief, spine surgery can become a serious consideration.